MauiJerry/Pose2Art/README.md

 - **pose_rPi_TFLite.cpp** is raspberryPi4 c++ program, sending 17 landmarks
 - **poseOSC_dots.toe** is a simple TouchDesigner app that reads the osc landmark messages and displays them as dots.
 - **pose_OSC_Sender.py** is a python app for testing OSC Messages.
 Initially it sends 17 or 33 landmarks plus the Frame messages.
 A sendBundle() is provided to test if receivers can handle OSC Bundles.

+I moved the raspberry pi python code into a subfolder (rPi_prototypes)

 May2023:
 - created **pose_detector** package (subfolder)